Local Directory

 /home/user/domains/www.example.com/public_html/ |

-Staatic would publish your static site’s assets to /home/example/domains/www.example.com/public_html/
+Staatic would publish your static site’s assets to /home/user/domains/www.example.com/public_html/ (the target directory in this case).

 Configuration